A collaboration with hidden springs ale works! with raspberry, hazelnut, chocolate, & milk sugar.

 A perfect balance of tart, sweet, and sour. expect the pink himalayan salt and flowery guava to leave you refreshed and wanting more.

-Sour ale brewed with passion fruit and creme
+Sour ale with passion fruit, mango, and pineapple

 This electrifying transformation of our famed golden monkey may just blow your mind. tastefully twisted to offer nuances of sweet fruit, and a sharp tang of tartness.